Item #4503983 Field Sports, &c. &c. of the Native Inhabitants of New South Wales with ten plates by the Author. John Heaviside CLARK.

 Quarto, 10 coloured aquatints; modern half calf, spine gilt-titled.

-Dedicated to Bligh: the first book on the Australian Aborigines
+Dedicated to Bligh: the first book on Australian First Nations people

-This was the first work to be published on the Australian Aborigines.
-Clark dedicated his work to the recently deposed William Bligh, with the unusually affectionate comment that it 'may assist in keeping alive the recollection of a distant spot, where your exertions for your country, and for the benefit of mankind, have been so eminently displayed'.
+Clark dedicated his work to the recently deposed William Bligh, with the unusually affectionate comment that it "may assist in keeping alive the recollection of a distant spot, where your exertions for your country, and for the benefit of mankind, have been so eminently displayed".

 Ref: #4503983